Sebastian-Barrett/sebsite/3 Player Chess.md

 <div class="clearfix">
     <img alt="Piece holder jig" src="/sebsite/images/3_piece_holder.jpg" class="rightfloat">
     <p>I also wanted my pieces to be weighted so I used broken 6mm carbide endmills from the mill (because we have a lot of broken ones).
-To break the carbide to useable lengths I used a hammer and vice because it was too hard to cut easily.
+To break the carbide to useable lengths I used a hammer and vice because it was too hard to cut.
 I made a jig to hold the pieces while I drilled a hole for the carbide.
 Then I used hot glue to seal the hole and make the base flat.
     </p>
-    <p> To finish the pieces, I added matching brown felt to all the bases so that they would be quite to place and not scratch the board (and look stylish).
+    <p> To finish the pieces, I added matching brown felt to all the bases to keep them quiet to place and not scratch the board (and look stylish).
     </p>
 </div>